This course will be taught in an online setting.

 Are you curious to learn more about Rembrandt's Nightwatch, Johannes Vermeer's Girl with the pearl earring, Frans Hals's laughing figures or other Dutch masterpieces from the 17th century?
 Sign up for this course and discover the Dutch Golden Age and its marvellous paintings, applied arts and architecture.
 Upon completion of this highly interactive course you will have gained a profound insight into the many layers of Dutch Art of the famous 'Golden Age'.
-This course takes you out of the classroom and into cities, museums and churches - you will not be able to get closer to the masterpieces themselves!

 This course takes you back in time to the Dutch Golden Age in the seventeenth century: the early modern period, when Dutch ships sailed the oceans from the Americas to the Indies, and the tiny Dutch Republic dominated the world's stage.
 During this course you will find out what makes the Dutch Golden Age and its art so unique.
 Not everything is what it seems: an innocent bouquet of flowers hides a forbidden religious message and a happy family, where everyone is singing and laughing, turns out ot be a warning against an undisciplined lifestyle.
 Of course you will learn lots about the famous masters - Rembrandt, Vermeer and Hals for example - but there is much more to discover!
 Besides painters, many more artists, such as architects, gold- and silversmiths and engravers, contributed to the fame of this age with their innovative artworks.
 And how did the trade with Asia influence the arts?